 To prepare for their internships, students participate during the first quarter in a special course that assists them in preparing resumes that are competitive and flawless.
 Students are offered tips and techniques on proper business etiquette for interviewing and correspondence, and they are given contact information for targeted companies with which UC San Diego Extension has built extensive relationships.
 They are coached on how to proceed through the process, which includes researching companies, making contact, following up, participating in interviews, and accepting offers.

 Students perform their internships during the second quarter, usually working between 12 and 18 hours per week, while attending classes primarily at night.

 Business Essentials Internship

 Students who have been accepted into the Business Essentials program will be given the opportunity to pursue an internship during their second quarter.
 The 48-hour internships are intended to help entry-level students practice their English skills, gain work experience in an office environment, and gain exposure to the American workplace.

 Students are involved in a variety of tasks that may include clerical and administrative duties, market research, database maintenance, customer service, spreadsheet development, resume screening, and more.
 The internship requires a professional commitment and is considered part of a student’s overall grade.
-Former students have worked in departments such as Business Affairs, the School of Medicine, Environmental Health and Safety, Facilities and Plant Services, and Academic Affairs.
+Former students have worked in UC San Diego departments such as Business Affairs, the School of Medicine, Environmental Health and Safety, Facilities and Plant Services, and Academic Affairs.
 In 2019, there will also be some internship opportunities in local companies.